FakeItEasy/FakeItEasy/how_to_build.md

 python -m pip install --upgrade pip-tools
 ```

-Then edit `docs/requirements.in`, specifying the new requirements, and run
+Then edit `requirements.in`, specifying the new requirements, and run

 ```
-pip-compile docs/requirements.in
+pip-compile requirements.in
 ```

 from the root of the repository.
 After verifying the generated documentation, you can commit both
-`docs/requirements.*` files.
+`requirements.*` files.